 - Your Signature: File size should be less than 20 KB, again in JPEG or JPG format.
 Pixel size should be 140×60.

-If your file size is too big, you can use a Photo & Picture Resizer app to reduce it.
+If your file size is too big, you can use a Photo & Picture Resizer website or app to reduce it.

 All the other documents below need to be in PDF format and under 1 MB in size.